wvlet/airframe/docs/src/main/tut/docs/use-cases.md

   d.bind[Config].toInstance(new Config("localhost", randomPort))
 ```

+Airframe has a submodule called [airframe-config](config.html), which is useful for
+configuring your applications with YAML files.

 ## Managing Resources

 Airframe makes easier managing resources (e.g., network or database connections, thread managers, etc.) For example, if you are writing an application that requires an access to a database service.
 You need to establish a connection, and also need to properly close the connection after the application terminates.
 Airframe support such resource management using [Life Cycle](lifecicle.html) triggers (onInit, onStart, onShutdown):